Michael Apted: Personal life and death

 Apted's first marriage was to Jo Proctor in 1966, with whom he had two sons, including Paul Apted.
-After that marriage ended in divorce, he married Dana Stevens in 1998, before they divorced in 2009.
+After that marriage ended in divorce, he married Dana Stevens in 1998; they divorced in 2009.
 They had a son.
-In 2007 Apted became a father for the fourth time, to a girl, who lives with her mother Tania Mellis.
+In 2007 Apted became a father for the fourth time, to a girl, who lives with her mother, Tania Mellis.
 Apted married Paige Simpson, his third wife, in January 2014.

 Apted's health started to decline shortly after the completion of 63 Up, and he died at his home in Los Angeles on 7 January 2021, at the age of 79.
+In 70 Up, series producer Claire Lewis revealed that Apted had been suffering from early-onset dementia at the time of making 63 Up, which was aggravated by a subsequent fall.